 On May 24, 2018, EGRRCPA was signed into law.
 Among other regulatory changes, EGRRCPA amended various sections of the Dodd-Frank Act, including section 165 of Dodd-Frank Act, which was revised to raise the asset thresholds for determining the application of enhanced prudential standards for bank holding companies.
-Under EGRRCPA bank holding companies with less than \$100 billion of consolidated assets, including Comerica, are exempt from all of the Dodd-Frank enhanced prudential standards, except risk committee requirements.
-As a result, Comerica currently is not subject to the remaining Dodd-Frank Act enhanced prudential standards or certain capital and liquidity rules to large bank holding companies and depository institutions (the "Tailoring Rules").
+Under EGRRCPA bank holding companies with less than \$100 billion of consolidated assets, including Comerica, are exempt from all of the Dodd-Frank enhanced prudential standards or certain capital and liquidity rules to large bank holding companies and depository institutions (the "Tailoring Rules").
 Should Comerica cross the \$100 billion asset threshold and thus become a Category IV firm, it will be subject to additional and more stringent regulation, which includes, but is not limited to, enhanced prudential standards for U.S. banking organizations with \$100 to \$250 billion of consolidated assets such as supervisory-run stress testing; internal liquidity stress testing; and liquidity buffer requirements.
 In addition, Comerica would be required to pay the supervision and regulation fee assessment under the Dodd-Frank Act.